albertllousas/implementing-hexagonal-architecture/readme.md

                     `-- driver

 ```
+This a simple approach, for a complex projects you can always apply [package-by-feature](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html) or [package-by-component.](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/)

 You can notice that, we have separated the `app` from `infrastructure`, this separation comes from the original
  [diagrams](https://alistair.cockburn.us/hexagonal-architecture/) drawn in 2005, where you have the app, the core of